 - torn ligaments, and/or

-Note that sometimes restaurant patrons contribute to their own restaurant accidents.
-In these cases, they are not automatically barred from recovering damages.
-They can still try to do so via their state’s comparative negligence laws.
+Note that sometimes you may have contributed to your own restaurant accidents.
+In these cases, you are not automatically barred from recovering damages.
+You can still try to do so via your state’s comparative negligence laws.

 Who can be held responsible for my injuries?